 Projects are co-defined with various organisations and include topics with international relevance.

 Due to the nature of the course and the projects, students will be selected on the basis of an application.
 The max number of students is decided by the amount of project organisations (max four students per group).
-For more information on projects, case companies, and application process visit: https://www.hanken.fi/en/cooperation-and-networks/international-networks/prme/news/project-course-corporate-social (the website will be updated soon with 2020 information).
-The applications will open on Monday, November 25th,2019 The deadline to apply for the course is Tuesday, 10th December, 2019.
+For more information on projects, case companies, and application process visit: https://www.hanken.fi/en/node/1433043/.
+The applications open on Monday, November 25th,2019 and close on Sunday, 8th December, 2019.
 In case you need further information, please contact email@example.com.

 Prior courses (10 ECTS) relevant to the CR study module or equivalent.

 Presentations and feedback sessions

 Participation in the introductory lecture is mandatory.

 267 hours divided into

 Non-scheduled work: 225 h (incl. tutoring of groups by faculty and mentoring by the organisation; extensive project work)